Hybrid RIA &Partners caps equity at 40 million shares in bid to reach $120 billion

 “As an advisor when you join us, you get a significant piece of equity of the firm, and we made a decision that we were going to cap the amount of equity that we were going to issue.
 So there's a scarcity factor that comes into play too,” said Alexander.

 &Partners launched in 2023 with the intent to hire 100 partnered advisor teams.
-Advisors added thus far largely came from Wells Fargo, Edward Jones, UBS, and Merrill Lynch.
+Advisors added thus far have largely came from Wells Fargo, Edward Jones, UBS, and Merrill Lynch.
 About $40 million in funding was raised to launch &Partners in 2023, and the firm says it has no plans for further raises at this time.

-Among the advisors showing interest in &Partners include some teams from Commonwealth, the independent broker dealer acquired by LPL Financial for $2.7 billion in March.
+Advisors showing interest in &Partners include some teams from Commonwealth, the independent broker dealer acquired by LPL Financial for $2.7 billion in March.

 “We're certainly aware of Commonwealth, we've had a lot of folks reach out to us from there.
 I also know that a lot of the recruiters are heavily involved, but we're not involved with those recruiters,” said Alexander.
-“To the extent that you have folks from Commonwealth who are used to a smaller, more collegial and maybe more nimble place, I think we appeal to them and we have had a lot of them reach out.”
+“To the extent that you have folks from Commonwealth who are used to a smaller, more collegial and maybe more a nimble place, I think we appeal to them and we have had a lot of them reach out.”

 Alexander added &Partners' advisors are seeing “no fee compression from the people joining us from wherever they may be coming from.”
-The standard industry advisor fee has 1% of a client’s assets under management, but a recent study from Cerulli Associates found that 83% of financial advisors expect to charge less than 1% by 2026 for clients with more than $5 million.
+The standard industry advisor fee has been 1% of a client’s assets under management, but a recent study from Cerulli Associates found that 83% of financial advisors expect to charge less than 1% by 2026 for clients with more than $5 million.

-“We're big users of ETFs and SMAs, we only use triple clean share classes, we don't charge for in house investment management, and we don't charge for in house asset allocation,” said Mitchem.
+“We're big users of ETFs and SMAs, we only use triple clean share classes, we don't charge for in house investment management, and we don't charge for in-house asset allocation,” said Mitchem.
 “So it is almost invariably the case that when an advisor moves from wherever they are today to &Partners, it represents a pretty significant cost savings for their clients, and we hope an uptick in quality.”

 Latest News